Music-Cognition-Lab/pypatippet/README.md

 Notes:
 - **Warning:** this has _not_ been thoroughly tested, use at your own risk!
+- This has been tested using python v3.8.1, see `requirements.txt`.
 - Currently only a single event stream is supported.
 It should be trivial to extend this to multiple event streams.

 Please feel free to raise a pull request, additional utilities would be much appreciated.